teuben/nemo/README.md

          make build check bench5
          source nemo_start.sh

-If you plan to modify code and submit pull request, the github CLI is recommended, though you can of course also clone the upstream (see also [CONTRIBUTING.md](CONTRIBUTING.md)):
+If you plan to modify code and submit pull request, the github CLI is now recommended, though you can of course also clone the upstream manually (see also [CONTRIBUTING.md](CONTRIBUTING.md)):

          gh repo fork https://github.com/teuben/nemo

 On the most recent apple controlled hardware, with SIP enabled, you're in for a rude awakening.
-I use brew, and assuming you have gcc-10 (and related) and pgplot installed, this should work (there are other ways to install tools on a mac, but don't get me started):
+I use brew, and assuming you have gcc-10 (and related) and pgplot installed, this should work (there may be other ways to install tools on a mac, but don't get me started):

          git clone https://github.com/teuben/nemo
          cd nemo